TylerBalsam/TylerBalsam-Coding-Samples/README.md

    The YCbCr colorspace is used for its simplicity.
 Loss is a combination of neg-ln and a total variance loss.
 One interesting fact to note is that due to the classification output, the total variance loss is applied to the confidence levels of the network, and in practice this effectively smoothed output colors well.
 It additionally functioned as a regularization method.
 Output confidences were split to their respective Cb and Cr counterparts, and softmaxed across the depth of each split at each pixel.

+### Cool tricks I used:

+   1. Confidence smoothing (Include logic) This one comes first as it is a personal favorite of mine, and came up with this as a solution to smoothing issues for the classification network.

+   2. Chroma Subsampling

+   3. B&W bridging

+   4. And more!

 ### Problems for consideration